-While struggling with the tragedy of the death of my 1st husband, Jeff in 1994, I was given a Black Lab puppy for my 2 year old son, Jeffrey.
-This puppy was quite a handful but he provided a source of unconditional love for us.
-He was a great little companion during a very difficult time in our lives; "Jesse" was the beginning of my journey with Retrievers.
+While struggling with the tragedy of the death of my 1st husband, Jeff, in 1994, I was given a Black Lab puppy for my 2-year-old son, Jeffrey.
+This puppy was quite a handful, but he provided a source of unconditional love for us.
+He was a great little companion during a challenging time in our lives; "Jesse" was the beginning of my journey with Retrievers.

-Over the years, I began to do a good bit of research on breeding and raising puppies.
-I surrounded myself with people who knew the ins and outs of the dog business.
-Our veterinarian strongly encouraged us to breed high quality dogs that were free of the health defects that can occur in Labrador Retrievers.
-We later purchased a couple of well-bred puppies that would hopefully become our future foundation dogs.
-Along the way, we learned that the temperament and work-ability of the Labrador Retriever was extremely important as well.
 Our family became involved with a local Hunting Retriever Club.
-This club was made up of hunters and folks who challenged their dog's ability to hunt by competing with them in mock duck hunting scenarios known as Hunt Tests.
-I was challenged to learn as much as I could about duck dogs and hunt test competitions.
-We began working with our dogs and in time we have had many dogs achieve AKC and UKC Hunt Test titles.
+This club consisted of hunters and folks who challenged their dog's ability to hunt by competing with them in mock duck hunting scenarios known as Hunt Tests.
+I challenged myself to learn as much as I could about duck dogs and hunt test competitions.
+We began working with our dogs, and in time we have had many dogs achieve AKC and UKC Hunt Test titles.

-I am Thankful to have a family that is supportive of my dreams!
+I am thankful to have a family that is supportive of my dreams!
+Jen

-Our daughter Madison Hope Welch passed away Nov.
-21 2014 in a auto accident after a duck hunting trip.
-Maddie was the most talented and driven young woman that we have ever known.
+Our daughter Madison Hope Welch passed away on Nov.
+21, 2014, in an auto accident after a duck hunting trip.
+Maddie was the most talented and driven young woman we have ever known.
 She loved to hunt, fish & be outdoors.
-Maddie was a talented writer and artist.
+Maddie was also a gifted writer and artist.